 With a blade in his hand, Ka’s decision to kill, or not, will reverberate across the galaxy.

-Please note that the videos, images, and music in all my videos are either original works or legally licenced.
+The videos, images, and music in my videos are original works or legally licenced.
 If a platform notifies you of a suspected copyright infringement, please notify the platform that all license are paid.
+It happens occasionally with licenced music.

 These videos have been posted to YouTube.
 You are welcome to share my YouTube links or download the video.
 Please be advised that if you attempt to upload the video directly to YouTube without making some modification to the video, YouTube may notify you of a duplicate video issue.